Jah-On/MILE/README.md

 ## What's new in MILE?

 A lot!
-The current iteration of MILE, "MASCII-JS", adds several new features which are...
+The current iteration of MILE, "MASCII-JS", adds several new features including...

 - ASCIIMath as the language of choice.
 - Revision history at one hour (or longer) periods.